Aadharsh-Geethagovindan/BreakPoint.exe/README.md

 ******************
 How To Download
 ******************
-Opne Git Bash and Navigate to an open folder in your local machine Clone the repository: git clone https://github.com/Aadharsh-Geethagovindan/BreakPoint.exe Navigate to that folder in file explorer.
+Opne Git Bash and Navigate to an open folder in your local machine.
+Clone the repository:
+git clone https://github.com/Aadharsh-Geethagovindan/BreakPoint.exe

+Navigate to that folder in file explorer.
 Open the BreakPoint.exe file

 Recent Updates in v0.4.1:
 Corrected stats for some characters
 Updated UI icons and elements in the arena

 Updates being worked on:

-Adding Resistance Grid inside Arena Card
-Settings Tab for Volume and Exit Controls
-Instructions Tab to be implemented in application Character Overview to be implemented in application Character Preview to be implemented inside Character Select Multiplayer Mode
+Resistance Grid added to character cards in battle

+In-app Instructions tab

+Character Overview page

+Character preview in selection screen

+Online multiplayer mode